No Tags Found!

 Having said that, as Ukmitra has written, it all depends on the type of employment contract.

-Furthermore, again as Ukmitra has written, forex losses and gains are not "protected" at a particular rate.
+Furthermore, as Ukmitra has written again, forex losses and gains are not "protected" at a particular rate.

-You are right that to pursue the matter may not be economically viable through legal channels.
+You are right that pursuing the matter may not be economically viable through legal channels.

-The employer, is not obliged to get your permission to remit monies into your account, or to even inform you.
+The employer is not obliged to get your permission to remit monies into your account or even inform you.

 In any case, I hope the above helps.